-Evergreen shrubs are heat tolerant and usually can stand up to Texas winters as well.
-These shrubs are available in a variety of sizes and can used as a decorative shrub or used as a privacy screen for windows and yards.
-Fast Growing Evergreen Shrubs Texas
+Evergreen shrubs are not only heat tolerant, but they can stand up to Texas winters as well.
+These shrubs are available in a variety of sizes to be used as decorative shrubs or as privacy screen for windows and yards.

-Sizes of Fast Growing Shrubs
+Sizes of Fast Growing Evergreen Shrubs

 These are a few choice selections for top shrubs that grow quickly in Texas.
 For a more complete list of shrubs for Texas.

-- Central Texas Sage – Also know as barometer brush, is a medium-sized shrub with a compact form.
+- Central Texas Sage – Also know as barometer brush, this is a medium-sized shrub with a compact form.
 Silvery to gray-green leaves, and stunning displays of prolific purple blooms from summer into fall.
 Full sun with a high heat tolerance.

 - Junipers – A well known shrub that tolerates a wide range of soils and growing conditions, from swamps to dry rocky glades.
 Prefers moist soils but does not do well in constantly wet soils.
 Drought resistance conifer.

 Newly planted shrubs should be watered frequently until they are well rooted.
-Once established, plants should be watered less frequently so they will develop deep roots and be better able to withstand drought.
+Once established, the plants should be watered less frequently so they will develop deep roots that allow them to withstand drought.

 Keep in mind that growing flowers is just part of maintaining your garden and landscape.
-Trimming and deadheading flowers is just as important as, lawn mowing to keep your lawn and garden looking its best.
+Trimming and deadheading flowers is just as important as lawn mowing to keep your lawn and garden looking its best.

 Published on June 18th, 2018